mark-lester/cardano/README.md

 ...
 ```
 Cardano tests all of these backwards and forwards, but you have to force it to look for anagrams.
 It hunts through all instances of all of these shapes in all the possible grids of an input cardano for any of your input words.
 You can even provide it with a special list of words you wish to anagrammise, but you cant take the proverbial with that, factorial(word length) gets carried away.

 For a data set consisting of the entire works of VVilliam Shakes-peare and King James Bible as input vocabulary, the program runs all but instantaneously.(we all stand on the shoulders of greatness).
-While actually detecting a cardano grid width is never trivial and my program isnt going to give you this on a plate mycg though I am trying, it is a very useful tool for verifying and testing assertions and finding specific words.
+While actually detecting a cardano grid width is never trivial and my program isnt going to give you this on a plate as hard as I mgith try, it is a very useful tool for verifying and testing assertions and finding specific words.

 You can play about with these files,
 ## Examples
 If we give it a rabus fle of